Valen-Sandbox/.github/server-rules.md

 ### Air-Based Rules
 14. Aircraft must weigh no more than 10,999kg while fully loaded.
-15. Aircraft should only use the Fin tool or Wiremod for mobility (within reason).
+15. Aircraft should only use the Fin tool, applyforce, or ACF entities for mobility (within reason).
 16. Each prop of aircraft armor should have no more than a 20mm thickness and 50 health.
 17. The seat of an aircraft should be located in (and move with) the front of the vehicle.
 18. Aircraft must have a baseplate that is at minimum 36 x 60 units in size.